 Telling a Different Story: Resilience in Appalachia

 The commonly accepted narrative about Appalachia is one of entrenched poverty, drug addiction and economic decline.
 While it is true that the region lags much of the rest of the nation in terms of economic, social and public health indicators, pockets of community resilience are evident throughout.
 This residential course examines several examples of communities coming together to lift themselves up.
-Over 12 days, you will travel through southern and central West Virginia and southwest Virginia to learn how local communities are addressing issues of food security, celebrating local culture through the arts, strengthening their children’s education, and beginning to reframe the narrative about themselves.
+Over 12 days, discover multiple community development approaches and learn about community resilience, particularly in more rural environments.

-Tentative Schedule*
+Tentative Schedule in Appalachia

-Starting and ending in Franklin, WV.
+Starting and ending in Franklin, West Virginia

 The course begins with a welcome dinner at Future Generations University on June 15.
 At the opening dinner, course leaders Joey and Jenny will give some background on the Appalachian region as a whole and Central Appalachia specifically regarding its historically extractive economy.
 Spend the first couple of days getting oriented to the region and getting to know your classmates from around the world.